okraus/DeepLoc/README.md

 To train DeepLoc on the Chong et al. dataset run:

     python DeepLoc_train.py -logdir path/to/log-directory

     - the argument passed to -logdir indicates where to save the resulting models and model predictions (a good default is "./logs")
-   - By default DeepLoc will train on the limited datasets in the ./datasets directory unless the full datasets are downloaded as described above and stored in ./datasets
+    - by default DeepLoc will train on the limited datasets in the ./datasets directory unless the full datasets are downloaded as described above and stored in ./datasets
-   - By default, models are saved every 500 iterations, and a test batch is evaluated every 50 iterations
+    - by default, models are saved every 500 iterations, and a test batch is evaluated every 50 iterations

 To evaluate the performance of different DeepLoc checkpoints run: